Maps and charts: Visualizing Milton’s historic impact across Florida | KRDO

 As Floridians survey the damage, more than 3 million people were without power as of Thursday morning.
 Florida’s power outages were most significant along its west coast, especially in the Hardee and Highlands counties.

-As of Thursday morning, about a quarter of gas stations – around 2,000 – across Florida didn’t have fuel, according to gas price-tracking platform GasBuddy.
-In harder hit areas, these numbers were higher: nearly two-thirds of the gas stations in the Tampa and St. Petersburg area had no fuel as of 10:30 a.m. and 44% in Sarasota were dry on Thursday.
+As of Thursday, about a quarter of gas stations – around 2,000 – across Florida didn’t have fuel, according to gas price-tracking platform GasBuddy.
+In harder hit areas, these numbers were higher: nearly two-thirds of the gas stations in the Tampa and St. Petersburg area had no fuel as of 10:30 a.m. and 44% in Sarasota were dry.

 Milton emerged toward the end of a busy Atlantic hurricane season.
 Milton was the fifth hurricane to make landfall in the United States this year, joining Category 1 Beryl, Category 1 Debby, Category 2 Francine and Category 4 Helene.
 More hurricanes have made landfall in the United States this year than from 2021 to 2023 combined.